 ‘Successful ageing’ is a concept that was first popularised in the 1980s - it refers to physical, mental and social well-being in older age.
-Generally, a person is deemed to have successfully aged if they have:

-1. lived free of disability or disease;
+- have lived free of disability or disease

-3. was interacting with others in meaningful ways.
+- been interacting with others in meaningful ways.

 To start, let’s talk about what we already know about older Irish adults.

-The Irish Longitudinal Study on Ageing (or TILDA, as it’s better known) is a large-scale nationally-representative study on ageing in Ireland, carried out by researchers from Trinity College Dublin..
+The Irish Longitudinal Study on Ageing (or TILDA, as it’s better known) is a large-scale nationally-representative study on ageing in Ireland, carried out by researchers from Trinity College Dublin.
 The TILDA study (which is still ongoing) began in 2009 and has produced some interesting results to date.

 The study has found that:

-• 44% of older Irish adults subjectively report that their health is ‘excellent’ or ‘very good’.
+- 44% of older Irish adults subjectively report that their health is ‘excellent’ or ‘very good’

-• Over half of people (51%) aged over 75 years suffer from arthritis.
+- Over half of people (51%) aged over 75 years suffer from arthritis

-• High blood pressure and diabetes are the most common cardiovascular conditions affecting older people.
+- High blood pressure and diabetes are the most common cardiovascular conditions affecting older people

-• Nearly 4 out of 5 older Irish adults are classified as being either overweight or obese.
+- Nearly 4 out of 5 older Irish adults are classified as being either overweight or obese

 That’s a summary of the physical health of our older population, but what about quality of life?

-Well, the majority of older people happily seem to experience a high quality of life.
+Well, the majority of older people happily seem to experience a highquality of life.

 In TILDA, the average scores for older people on a quality of life scale (known as CASP-19) was 75%.

 Perhaps unsurprisingly, the best quality of life is experienced by older people with the highest asset wealth.
-However the group of older people who have the lowest quality of life, are not those who are worst off financially, but those who rate their health as fair or poor.
+However, the group of older people who have the lowest quality of life are not those who are worst off financially, but those who rate their health as fair or poor.
 Your health really is your wealth!

 Older people on the whole seem to perceive the ageing process positively, believing they have considerable control over the positive experiences of ageing, but less over the negative aspects.
-Interestingly, when studied over 2 years, older people with negative attitudes towards ageing have been shown to have slower walking speeds and worse mental abilities compared to adults with more positive attitudes towards ageing.
+Interestingly, when studied over two years, older people with negative attitudes towards ageing have been shown to have slower walking speeds and worse mental abilities compared to adults with more positive attitudes towards ageing.
 Never underestimate the power of positive thinking!

 Look after your physical health

-An interesting study from Kings College London published in 2016 looked at predictors of cognitive function (that is, mental capability and memory) in identical twins over a 10 year period – while the usual indicators such as blood pressure, diet and cholesterol were of course important, the biggest predictor of brain mass and cognitive ability 10 years later was actually thigh muscle bulk, or the strength of the subjects’ legs!
+*An interesting study from Kings College London published in 2016 looked at predictors of cognitive function (that is, mental capability and memory) in identical twins over a 10 year period.
+While the usual indicators such as blood pressure, diet and cholesterol were of course important, the biggest predictor of brain mass and cognitive ability 10 years later was actually thigh muscle bulk, or the strength of the subjects’ legs!

 Look after your mental health

-• Always try to think positively – focus on the good things in life, don’t dwell on the bad.
+- Always try to think positively – focus on the good things in life; don’t dwell on the bad.

 If you find that you’re constantly feeling sad or have lost interest in things you normally enjoy, speak to your GP - depression and anxiety are common problems amongst older adults.

-Plan for your future (Think Ahead)
+Plan for your future (think ahead)

-• Keep track of your money - even if someone else helps you to manage accounts and investments, always try to stay informed.
+- Keep track of your money - even if someone else helps you to manage accounts and investments, always try to stay informed.

-• Know your own health and make your healthcare wishes known to your doctor and family.
+- Know your own health and make your healthcare wishes known to your doctor and family.
 It is often advisable to write down a list of your medical conditions and prescribed medications and to keep this list in your wallet, for use in an emergency situation.

-Successful Ageing is a personal experience for each individual and can be achieved through medical, psychological and social inputs which optimise health and result in a fulfilling engagement with life.
-3 tips for successful ageing include 1) looking after your physical health, 2) looking after your mental health, and 3) planning for the future.
+Successful ageing is a personal experience for each individual and can be achieved through medical, psychological and social inputs which optimise health and result in a fulfilling engagement with life.

 Successful ageing is really a very achievable goal, towards which we should all strive.